SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 A domain can have several meanings within DDD.
 It can refer to the totality of the company's domain, an area, sector or process of the company, or a domain that serves as support for the business.

-DDD requires the decomposition of the domain into subdomains, which facilitates our understanding.
-In this way, we are able to separate what in fact generates value and financial return for the company.
+DDD necessitates the division of the domain into subdomains, which aids human comprehension.
+In this method, we can distinguish what actually provides value and financial return for the organization.

-A subdomain is a subpart of the domain.
-Regardless of the size of the company, every domain can always be divided into subdomains.
-By doing this we divide the entire complexity of the company's domain into smaller parts.
+A subdomain is a domain division.
+Every domain, regardless of company size, can be subdivided.
+We separate the total complexity of the company's domain into smaller segments by doing so.

 There are three types of subdomains: Core, Supporting, Generic.
 The Core subdomain is where we must put our best efforts.
 The Supporting subdomain complements the main domain.
 The Generic subdomain is typically a ready-made solution.